leo-proger/leo-proger/README.md

 - Other
     - [Translated article](https://github.com/leo-proger/OpenCV-CUDA-installation-in-Russian) about OpenCV installation

-Also, I have 3 paid orders.
+Also, I have 3 paid orders on freelance.

 ## Skills & Tools